Radiator Valves Explained: Types and Uses

 Do both valves on a radiator need to be open?

 Valves need to be ‘open’ to allow the flow of water to enter the radiator.
 To ensure all radiators heat up at the same rate, you may need to ‘balance’ your radiators.
 Radiator balancing is basically adjusting the valves so they all operate simultaneously.
 The further your radiator is from your boiler, the more you’ll need to open your valve.

 Follow our guide for help and advice about radiator valves.

-For expert help in finding the right boiler for you, we’ve created a ‘Find A Boiler’ tool to make things easier.
-Simply input a few details and we’ll present you with ideal recommendations for you in two minutes!< Back to guides
+For some expert advice we’ve created a ‘Find A Boiler’ tool to make things easier.
+Simply enter a few details and you’ll receive recommendations and tailored information just for you - find that perfect boiler.